itissid/js_toy_projects/battleship/README.md

 A Thought Experiment: What happens if we place ships whose positions overlap?
 How might we change/add to the code to take care of this situation?

 In the next task you will learn how to make a move on the board and finally a function to play with a opponent.

-## Task 3
-TBD: A function that takes a grid coordinate and returns a true/false indicating a hit.